Using Two or More Monitors with One Computer (Windows 8)

 - Right-click anywhere on the desktop.

 - Click Screen Resolution .NOTE:If only one monitor is showing on the Screen Resolution window, first verify that the connections are secure between the monitors and the computer.
 Then, click Detect .
 If Windows does not recognize both monitors, click Identify .
-The numbers 1 or 2 are shown on the monitor icons to help you identify the monitors.NOTE:If Display, Resolution, Orientation, or Multiple displays selections in the Screen Resolution window are dimmed not allowing you to make the desired changes, see the next section; Configuring the display with the display driver .
+The numbers 1 or 2 are shown on the monitor icons to help you identify the monitors.NOTE:If Display, Resolution, Orientation, or Multiple displays selections in the Screen Resolution window are dimmed, not allowing you to make the desired changes, see the next section; Configuring the display with the display driver in Windows 8 .

 - Use the Multiple displays drop-down list to select one of the following options: